LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 | Your interactive resume should contain:

-1. At least one gantt chart that displays a relevant timeline for your resume.
+1. At least one Gantt chart that displays a relevant timeline for your resume.
 #.
 And at least one other type of visualization that is relevant to your resume.

 .. _part1-how-to: